1 Introduction

 Diodorus reports that Alector, king of Elis, summoned Phorbas.
 [56]

-Among those who migrated from Lesbos to Rhodes with Leucippus were those who migrated from Olenus to Lesbos with Macareus, son of Aeolus.
+Among the Aeolians who migrated from Lesbos to Rhodes with Leucippus were Aeolians who migrated from Olenus to Lesbos with Aeolus' son, Macareus.
 [57]

-Phorbas is thought to have migrated to Olenus at their urging.
+Phorbas is thought to have been guided to Olenus by the Aeolians.

 After Phorbas' departure, the rulers of Rhodes became the Phoenicians.